Adopt-a-School Project: Public School 770, The New American Academy

 The first bird-watching activity of many was completed with the help of the internet.
 The children were shown real birds through cool, live-streaming cams.
 Although bird identification is really hard, with a little bit of practice, everyone began to slowly learn the names of all the birds on the video stream!

 One of the favorite activities the students did throughout the unit was the owl pellet dissection.
 For those who do not know what an owl pellet is, it’s a ball of fur and bones that is regurgitated by owls 10-15 hours after a meal.
 The dissection followed a lesson about the food chain.
 The third-graders were able to cut apart owl pellets, finding bones from the owls’ previous meals!
 After locating the bones, they would match their bones up with pictures of bones from known animals such as mice, rats, and moles to find out what their particular owl had been eating.
-These brave third-graders were not afraid to get their hands dirty in this terrific activity!
+These brave third-graders brave third graders put on their gloves and eagerly began the dissection for this terrific activity!

 Not only did science play a huge part in the curriculum, but art did as well!
 While learning about sunflowers, the curriculum bridged between science and art.
 After learning all about the different plant parts and how the shape of the parts relate to their function, the students learned about Vincent van Gogh and his iconic painting Sunflowers.
 In another artistic activity, the students made papier-mâché birds!